Frequently asked questions here at The Awaiting Table Cookery School in Lecce, Italy.

 A: Most international destinations fly into Rome.
-In our twelve years of experience, flying into Roma is by far the easiest way to arrive eventually in Lecce.
+In our thirteen years of experience, flying into Roma is by far the easiest way to arrive eventually in Lecce.
 Getting to Lecce from Rome is as easy as jumping on the high speed trains from Rome ’s primary train terminal (Termini station).
 The new, high-tech Freccia trains depart from Roma Termini for Lecce several times a day.
-Flying into local airports has been problematic in the past, mostly for strikes and lost luggage.
-As always, you’re free to arrive however you like and this information is only here to alert you of our past experiences over the last ten years, rather than our particular preferences (of which we don’t have any, except, of course, your happiness).
+Flying into local airports has been problematic in the past, mostly for delayed arrival of luggage.
+As always, you’re free to arrive however you like and this information is only here to alert you of our past experiences over the last 13 years, rather than our particular preferences (of which we don’t have any, except, of course, your happiness).

 Taking the train from Roma to Lecce is an easy, afternoon ride that cuts through Campania , and then down the gorgeous Adriatic coast, passing the sprawling grain fields of Northern Puglia into the olive oil country of the South.
 For many, the scenery is a highpoint of the trip.
 The train ride from Rome to Lecce is only about 5 ½ hours and it’s direct.